 Most courses include a list of literature to be read.
 Student text books are available in a limited number in the Umeå University Library.
 If you have activated your UmU card, it works as a library card.
 If a book is on loan you can make a request if you want to borrow it.

-The Spring term 2021 officially begins 18 January and ends 6 June.
+The Autumn term 2021 officially begins 30 August and ends 16 January.
 We wish you the best of luck at Umeå University!